-Years later, the advent of new anti-retroviral medications helped most AIDS and HIV positive patients successfully manage their condition.
-Despite this advance, a subset of patients taking HIV medication found that they still experienced a decrease in energy, lean body mass and lost weight without trying - a condition known as HIV-associated wasting.
+Years later, the advent of anti-retroviral medications helped most AIDS and HIV positive patients successfully manage their condition.
+Despite this advance, a subset of patients taking HIV medication found that they still experienced a decrease in energy, lean body mass and weight without trying - a condition known as HIV-associated wasting.

 The approval of Serostim® (somatropin) for injection by the Food and Drug Administration brought a therapeutic option to HIV and AIDS patients impacted by wasting.
 As a recombinant growth hormone, its approval underscored the "outside the box" thinking that remains a hallmark at EMD Serono today as we work to bring meaningful solutions to patients.